tcbenchstack/tcbench/README.md

 [__Traffic classification__](https://en.wikipedia.org/wiki/Traffic_classification)
 is the the act of labeling an exchange of packets between network hosts based on the application that generated it.
-For instance, you want to identify a zoom/webx/skype/etc. call and twitter/instagram/facebook/mastodon traffic out of all traffic flowing throught the network.
+For instance, you want to identify traffic related to zoom/webx/skype/etc. calls or traffic related to twitter/instagram/facebook/mastodon out of all traffic flowing throught the network.